 York residents are invited to get together to help local community projects, when a fundraising dinner returns to the city next month.

-York Soup will hold an event as part of the York Food & Drink Festival.
+York Soup will hold an event as part of the York Food & Drink Festival, in in St Sampson’s Square, on Monday September 25 at 6pm.

 It will be the sixth York Soup event in the past three years, with the previous five having raised thousands of pounds for local projects.